 It grows in a wide range of habitats on a variety of soils including dry and wet sclerophyll forest as well as coastal heathlands and shrublands and inland rocky shrublands.
 It is often found on sandy soils but can also be found on alluvium and clay-soils.

-Growth habit, foliage shape and flower colour all differ dramatically across the range of this species.
-Perhaps in the future these differences will provide fertile ground for a botanist to split Correa reflexa into many new species.
+The growth habit, foliage shape and flower colour all differ dramatically across the range of this species.

 We have a form of Correa reflexa occurring naturally on our property, Yallaroo.
 This form develops into a small, mounded shrub that reaches a height of one metre.
 Leaves are broadly heart-shaped with prominent raised dots.
 Pairs of leaves enclose the greenish yellow, long narrow, tubular flowers.
 Blooms are carried in autumn and winter.

 The second form comes from areas around the Guyra and Torrington areas in northern New South Wales.
 This form is identical to the “Yallaroo” form except that the flowers are dull red in colour.
 Within these populations there are also greenish yellow flowered plants.

 In cultivation tip pruning improves the shape of this hardy shrub.